WolframResearch/wolfram-library-link-rs/docs/QuickStart.md

 wolfram-library-link = "X.X.X"
 ```

-See the [Cargo manifest documentation][cargo-manifest-docs] for a complete description of
+> See the [Cargo manifest documentation][cargo-manifest-docs] for a complete description
-the Cargo TOML file.
+> of the Cargo.toml file.

 ## Write a basic Rust function